storm-platform/storm-hasher/README.rst

 =====

-A helper library in Python for SpatioTemporal Open Research Manager (Storm)
+A helper library in Python for SpatioTemporal Open Research Manager (Storm).